North-Sea-Transition-Authority/pipeline-works-authorisations/README.md

 | ANALYTICS_GLOBAL_API_SECRET | The api secret for the analytics collection endpoint (portal-wide) ([TPM Link](https://tpm.fivium.co.uk/index.php/pwd/view/1865)) |
 | PWA_API_PRE_SHARED_KEY      | The API key used to validate requests from the Energy Portal API                                                                  |

+## Logging

+PWA can log in either JSON or text mode.

+In order to turn on JSON logging, set the profile 'json-logging'.
+This will automatically include any MDC attributes.

 #### Create the Flyway user & Intialise the Database